bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 issue is because- But how large?
 Like so large that we cannot run on a server or we can buy that big server for it?

 I mean, come on, like seriously, if this is the issue and we could buy a server for it, like I think it would be worth it because, you know, this is the single most problematic thing that we have performance-wise in Wasabi Wallet.

 But this is why we are not like Blue Wallet.
 This is the reason and if it would be feasible, then I think it would be worth it.

 Speaker 0: 01:05:53

 But let me try to summarize the complexity of why it might still not be feasible.
-Yeah, there are other...
 Exactly, there are others.
 So one is the size of the database.

 The other is the number of addresses that a single client is looking for.
 And my client often has over 10,000 used addresses.
 And so we would need to query all of them.
 And not just once, but every time you load the wallet.

-And so we have I don't know 10 000 users with each 10 000 addresses making queries over the entire blockchain database so to say that's that turns very expensive very quick And however a solution around this is...
+And so we have I don't know 10 000 users with each 10 000 addresses making queries over the entire blockchain database so to say that's that turns very expensive very quick however a solution around this is...

+Speaker 4: 01:06:38

 You would have to only do it once.

+Speaker 0: 01:06:41
 Well, next time you open the wallet, you might have received a coin to one of those many addresses.

 Speaker 4: 01:06:49